suprachakra/Ride-Sharing-Ecosystem/README.md

    - **Compliance & Ops:** Rapidly adjust parameters or revert logic if new regulations appear or if compliance violations arise.
 If expansions to a new city yield unexpected cultural barriers, refine localized logic, re-check brand messaging, and retest.

 #### **Outcome-Focus & Real-World Checks:**
-The entire strategy revolves around outcome validation:
+>The entire strategy revolves around outcome validation:
+>

-- If after a pilot (2-week test in selected zones), no KPI improvements meet targets, do not scale further.
+>- If after a pilot (2-week test in selected zones), no KPI improvements meet targets, do not scale further.
 Instead, refine, retest, or revert.
-- Continuous feedback loops (weekly user interviews, monthly NPS surveys, pen tests, load tests each PI) ensure no stagnation.
+>- Continuous feedback loops (weekly user interviews, monthly NPS surveys, pen tests, load tests each PI) ensure no stagnation.
-- Each decision is not final; it’s a hypothesis tested in real conditions.
+>- Each decision is not final; it’s a hypothesis tested in real conditions.
 If outcomes fail, we adapt swiftly, making the entire approach highly resilient and future-proof.
+>
 ---
 ### 5. Epics, Features, and Hierarchy